tferrari92/automate-all-the-things-overload/README.md

 - ArgoCD Sync Waves
 - Sealed Secrets
 - Backend code instrumented with OpenTelemetry
-- Traces collection and visualization Jaeger
+- Traces collection and visualization with Jaeger
 - Removed the use of Canary deployments in Dev environment

 ### Versions in order of complexity: